 - Chrome rims were showing spots of rust

-Based on all of this I knew the bike had been dropped on the right side at least once.
-Even so, it only had 2,400 miles on it and had the unique and unusual SkyBlue/Warm Silver paint scheme.
-So, I gave him a realistic cash offer based on all the work and parts necessary to get it back in roadworthy, safe riding condition.
-He shared it with his father and got back to me with a counter offer that was still much too high.
-I think the owner felt he had some kind of unique “classic” bike that lots of people would pay money to own.
+This Bonneville had 2,400 original miles on it and had the unusual SkyBlue/Warm Silver paint scheme.
+I made a realistic cash offer based on all the work and parts necessary to get it back in condition.
+They gave me a counteroffer that was still too high.
+The owner had an overinflated idea of its worth in this condition.
 I gave them a slightly higher final bid and told them if they ever changed their mind to give me a call.

 After putting this bike out of mind for the winter I saw it reappear again in the Spring of 2018.
 I knew the owner was never going to sell it for what he was asking, so I called the number and raised my cash bid a little more and told them to call if they wanted to get rid of it.